immunefi-team/Bounty_Boosts/Immunefi Arbitration/29604 - [SC - Insight] VaultDelegatesendReward - Token fees not subtra....md

 # `VaultDelegate::sendReward()` - Token fees not subtracted from vault balance before rewards are sent, triggering DoS of reward distribution functionality.

-Submitted on Tue Mar 26 2024 23:40:27 GMT-0400 (Atlantic Standard Time) by @OxSCSamurai for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)
+Submitted on Mar 27th 2024 at 05:40:27 UTC by @OxSCSamurai for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)

 Report ID: #29604